hradhakrishnan100/UTKPhys-YETI2025/README.md

 ### **dom-to-image**
 Used to convert equations to pngs (citations above)
 ### **ChatGPT-4o**
-For helping me debug my carousel feature when it kept scrolling at weird increments + the arXiv search
+For helping me debug my carousel feature when it kept scrolling at weird increments + the arXiv search when I forgot all about regular expressions
 ### **arXiv API**
 This part of the extension uses the arXiv API to fetch research papers.
 Acknowledgements to Cornell University for providing access to this